rohankaps123/Repliance/docs/profile.md

 This class helped me learn more about thermodynamic properties of fluids!
 It helped me develop problem solving skills!
 It will help me with solving problems in our project!

+#Kavya Krishna#

+#Bio#

+I am a junior at University Of Massacheusetts Amherst.
+My major is computer science.I am an international transfer.
+I am a classical dancer and love solving puzzles.

+#Classes#

+CS220
+CS240
+BIO100

+The class is called MyDNA.
+This class helped me understand the structure of human DNA, genetics and history of human existence.

+MATH441
+This class helped me understand maths behind finance.